Former Master Luthier of GibsonRen Ferguson" and

 -1967-1969

-Ren enlisted in the Navy and was assigned to a repair ship docked in Yokosuka, Japan.
+Wren enlisted in the Navy and was assigned to a repair ship docked in Yokosuka, Japan.

-There, he mastered advanced machining techniques.
+There, he acquired advanced machining skills.

 -1969